parantapa/slurm-workflows/docs/reference/swtop.md

 Nothing has to be started for these: pilot workers do the sampling themselves.

-A node runs one worker per task slot, and a job spans many nodes, so the workers elect one of themselves per node and one per job (with a `ds-service` counter, first past the post) and only those run a sampling thread.
-Every 5 seconds each thread appends to a `ds-service` time series:
+One worker per node and one per job runs a sampling thread, and every 5 seconds each appends to a `ds-service` time series:

 | Column | What it is |
 | --- | --- |